Rajpratik71/linux-manPages/ppmmake.md

        The color can be specified in five ways:

        o      A name, assuming that a pointer to an X11-style color names file was compiled in.

        o      An X11-style hexadecimal specifier: rgb:r/g/b, where r g and b are each 1- to 4-digit hexadecimal numbers.

        o      An X11-style decimal specifier: rgbi:r/g/b, where r g and b are floating point numbers between 0 and 1.

-       o      For backwards compatibility, an old-X11-style hexadecimal  num‐
-              ber: #rgb, #rrggbb, #rrrgggbbb, or #rrrrggggbbbb.
+       o      For backwards compatibility, an old-X11-style hexadecimal number: #rgb, #rrggbb, #rrrgggbbb, or #rrrrggggbbbb.

-       o      For  backwards compatibility, a triplet of numbers separated by
-              commas: r,g,b, where r g  and  b  are  floating  point  numbers between 0 and 1.
+       o      For backwards compatibility, a triplet of numbers separated by commas: r,g,b, where r g and b are floating point numbers between 0 and 1.
 (This style was added before MIT came up with the similar rgbi style.)

 SEE ALSO